Join the HJF Team!

 Required Knowledge, Skills, and Abilities: The supervisor assigns work orally and through written work requests accompanied by building plans, shop sketches, or blue prints.
 The mechanic plans test procedures, determines the proper kind and type of parts and equipment needed, and installs and repairs a variety of systems with little or no check during the progress of the assignment.
 Completed work is checked to insure that it meets accepted practices.
 This requires more frequent and more difficult determinations concerning the location of faulty equipment and balance the systems.
 Because there is a greater variety of equipment in the more complex systems, repairs are more numerous and complex.

-Minimum Experience: 2 to 4 years’ experience involving HVACR equipment and appliances.
+Minimum Experience/Training Requirements: 2 to 4 years’ experience involving HVACR equipment and appliances.

 Physical Capabilities: The mechanic handles and carries tools, parts, and equipment weighing up to 50 pounds.
 Make repairs and installations from ladders, scaffolding, and platforms where the parts of systems worked on are frequently in hard-to-reach places, therefore, stooping, stretching, bending and kneeling are frequently for long periods of time.